dionmunk/vscode-notes/README.md

 This extension contributes the following settings:

-- `notes.notesFolder`: location where notes will be stores
+- `Notes.notesFolder`: location where notes will be stores

 ## License